 Technical Analysis – Bullish and Bearish Flags

-Flags are continuation patterns that are forming before market breaks a difficult level.
-In essence, during these pattern’s formation, the market is building energy to break through.
+Flags are continuation patterns that form before the market breaks a difficult level.
+In essence, during the formation of these patterns, the market is building energy to break through.
 Flags can be either bullish or bearish, and they are part of the overall trend up to that moment.
-The trend is resuming after the flag is broken.
-The following are things that make a bullish or a bearish flag:
+The trend resumes after the flag is broken.
+The following are the things that make a bullish or a bearish flag:

 - They are consolidation areas.
-Markets spend most of the time in consolidation, not in a trending environment.
-This makes flags being quite popular on all financial products.
-In the case of the Forex market, flags are mostly forming in the Asian session when liquidity and volatility are at low.
+Markets spend most of the time in consolidation rather than in a trending environment.
+This makes flags quite popular on all financial products.
+In the case of the Forex market, flags mostly form in the Asian session when liquidity and volatility are at a low.

 - They resemble triangular formations.
-According to Elliott Waves theory, triangles are the most common way of market consolidation.
-Following this logic, if flags are consolidation areas, it means chances are that triangles appear during a flag’s formation.
+According to Elliott Waves theory, triangles are the most common form of market consolidation.
+Following this logic, if flags are consolidation areas, it means the chances are that triangles will appear during a flag’s formation.

 - They are part of complex corrections.
-Rarely a triangle is a simple correction, as most of the times, it is part of a complex one.
-We will treat complex corrections in details here on the Trading Academy in future articles.
+A triangle is rarely a simple correction, as most of the time it is part of a complex one.
+We will treat complex corrections in detail here on the Trading Academy in future articles.

-Before looking at ways to trade a flag, we must mention here that they are patterns that form on the horizontal or on the opposite side of the ongoing trend.
-If the consolidation area is forming on the same side of the main trend (it has a rising angle in a bullish trend and a falling one in a bearish trend), then the market is forming a different pattern.
+Before looking at ways to trade a flag, we must mention here that they are patterns that form on the horizontal, or on the opposite side of the ongoing trend.
+If the consolidation area is forming on the same side of the main trend (with a rising angle in a bullish trend and a falling one in a bearish trend), then the market forms a different pattern.

 Conservative traders will wait for the flag to break.
-This means they are placing pending orders to buy or sell above the upper trendline that makes a flag.
+This means that they place pending orders to buy or sell above the upper trendline that makes a flag.

-The bearish flag that can be seen above formed on the EURUSD pair on its way lower on the four-hour chart.
-It is taking some time for the market to consolidate, around forty candles.
-Considering the timeframe, this means that for more than a trading week, (almost one and a half weeks), the EURUSD pair consolidating in a small range with the flag having a rising angle.
+The bearish flag that can be seen above formed on the EUR/USD pair on its way lower on the 4-hour chart.
+It takes some time for the market to consolidate: around 40 candles.
+Considering the timeframe, this means that for more than a trading week, (almost one and a half weeks), the EUR/USD pair consolidated in a small range, with the flag having a rising angle.
 Technically oriented traders had all the time in the world to see the flag formation and to position themselves for the break to come.
-As mentioned above, conservative traders will place a pending sell stop order in this case below the lower trendline that marks the flag formation, with a stop loss at the previous higher-high value.
-A proper take profit will be given by a minimum 1:2 risk-reward ratio.
+As mentioned above, conservative traders will place a pending sell stop order, in this case below the lower trendline that marks the flag’s formation, with a stop loss at the previous higher-high value.
+A proper take profit will be given by a minimum 1:2 risk:reward ratio.

-However, the Forex market is known for giving tons of fake moves as this is the most difficult market to be traded.
-Even when fundamental news point in one single direction, there are many cases when market simply moves in the opposite one.
-This is because of imbalances between supply and demand levels or because of the bigger picture accounts for more than just some news.
-Or maybe the fundamental news is already priced in.
+However, the Forex market is known for giving tons of fake moves, as this is the most difficult market to be traded.
+Even when fundamental news points in a single direction, there are many cases when the market simply moves in the opposite one.
+This is because of imbalances between supply and demand levels, or because of the bigger picture accounting for more than just some news items; or maybe the fundamental news is already priced in.
 The same is valid in the example above.
-What if the market breaks the lower trendline of the flag and then reverses and takes the stop loss in the above-mentioned setup?
+What if the market breaks the lower trendline of the flag, and then reverses and takes the stop loss in the above-mentioned set-up?
 To avoid this situation, we need some confirmation that the flag is completed.
-This confirmation comes in the form of breaking the higher-lows series.
+This confirmation comes in the form of breaking of the higher-lows series.